 The next time you come, two nights later, you ask, “Does he go down to the common room?”

 A week later, he is not sitting on the bed when you enter; he is not in the room at all.
 You sit and wait.
 You can’t reach Chinelo’s number.
 You wait and wait.
 You wait some more.
 Then he appears, walking in staring at his palms.
 “Doc.,” you say, getting on your feet.
 He lets you take his hand, he lets you help him onto the high bed, and he mumbles something.
 You strain your ears and it is “Thank you” he is mumbling.
 You sit beside him.
 The room is wrapped in quiet.
-There is a crack on his lower lip.
-You hold his hand, your fingers interlocking, and you hold back the urge in you to shake uncontrollably.
+There is a crack on his lower lip; you remember when his lips were pink.
+You hold his hand, interlock fingers.
+You hold back the urge in you to shake uncontrollably.

 You fall asleep on the chair and when you wake up the man is gone and Chinelo is asleep.
 He is sitting, staring into space.
 You take his hand, veined like a roped pot.
 You touch his face, the back of your palm on the sprinkling of hair you haven’t noticed until now.
 You wake Chinelo and tell her you won’t be around in the next two weeks.
 London.
 Miami.
 New York City.
 You have concerts, an international publicity tour for your second album.
 There is a bit of helplessness on her face.
 “Take care,” she says, finally.
 You turn and look at him, then you open the door.

 You attend the launch of Jasper’s novel, a slim thing called The Love Laws, where he talks about his inspirations and talks himself into stiffened sobs.
 Chuka.
 You wish your own response to everything isn’t crying.
-At home, you sit at your mother’s feet, your head on her lap, her hands on your scalp.
+At home, you sit at Mma’s feet, your head on her lap, her hands on your scalp.
 Her palms smell of groundnut soup, and somehow it makes you feel better, is containing the tension in your head.
 On the screen, Mercy Johnson is screaming at a stunned man.
-“This girl can act!” your mother snaps her fingers.
-It’s almost the same pitch she used the day you told her you’re not sure you would marry.
+“This girl can act!”
+Mma snaps her fingers.
+It’s almost the same pitch she used the day you told her you were not sure you’d marry.
 “Ana m a tukwa anya nwa n’aka gi o!” she’d snapped at you.
-Her acceptance that you can only love men hasn’t altered her expectations of grandchildren.
+She is expecting grandchildren from you, period.
 After she gets up, after she plants a kiss on your head, you get up and stagger into your room.
-You cry.
+You have promised yourself to stop crying.

 DJ Wire invites an upcoming artiste, ShineBoy, whose song you heard on radio once and followed on Instagram.
 You and ShineBoy gel and you ask him to play another of his songs and he plays “This Love” and you are dancing and singing along: Fly you ’round the world, na only you matter.
 “You’re dope, man,” you tell him.
 “You’re dope.”